WHAT YOU MIGHT HAVE MISSED: Defunding reaction; farmers' fast start; Lincoln's new mayor; firearms dealers rules finally OK'd'; Tower Hill treasurer; lawmakers' concerns

 New permanent regulations that govern licensed firearms dealers in Illinois have finally been approved 18 months after Gov. J.B.
 Pritzker signed the bill into law.

-The General Assembly’s Joint Committee on Administrative Rules, or JCAR, gave its okay to the rules at a meeting in Springfield.
+The General Assembly’s Joint Committee on Administrative Rules, or JCAR, gave its OK to the rules at a meeting in Springfield.

 The Firearms Dealers License Certification Act passed the General Assembly in May 2018, when Republican Bruce Rauner was governor.
 But knowing he was likely to veto it, lawmakers used a procedural maneuver to hold the bill until Democrat Pritzker took office in January.
 He signed it on Jan.
 17, four days after being inaugurated.